 - Monitoring of your site to quickly find and fix any issues.

 - SEO review of new or existing web content.

 - Review existing and new website metadata, including page titles and meta descriptions.

 - Social media metadata improve your content's visibility when shared on social networks.

 - AMP (Accelerated Mobile Pages) implementation and best practices.
 AMP has the potential to improve visibility in mobile search results.

 Web content management systems offer lots of customization and flexibility.
-They were created by web and software developers with limited knowledge of SEO.
-There are often fixes and best practices which should be applied to make your web content management system search engine friendly.
-If you're writing your own software or customizing the heck out of your CMS/WCM, we will work with your web and software developers to create web applications and web pages that are search engine and user-friendly.
+They are created by web and software developers with limited knowledge of SEO.
+Fixes and best practices should be applied to make your web content management system search engine friendly.
+If you're writing your software or customizing the heck out of your CMS/WCM, we will work with your web and software developers to create web applications and web pages that are a search engines and user-friendly.

-If your website migration means that web URLs will change on your new website, it's critical that you develop a redirect plan to redirect from pages on the old site to the appropriate and relevant content on the new site.
-Getting links naturally is exactly what Google and search engines want, so you don't let a website migration wipe out all of the links you've earned over the years.
-If you don't put a redirect plan in place, you risk losing equity for the links you've earned resulting in a decrease in search engine visibility and visitors coming from search engines.
+If your website migration means that web URLs will change on your new website, you must develop a redirect plan to redirect from pages on the old site to the appropriate and relevant content on the new site.
+Getting links naturally is exactly what Google and search engines want, so you don't let a website migration wipe out all the links you've earned over the years.
+If you don't put a redirect plan in place, you risk losing equity for the links you've earned, resulting in decreased search engine visibility and visitors from search engines.